 Sample Plan: Gifted Education (MA)

-The Gifted Education (MA) program offers summer and fall entry terms.
-A total of 30 credit hours is required to graduate from the program, divided into "Core Requirements" (24 cr) and the "Electives" (6 cr).
+The Gifted Education (MA) program offers fall, spring, and summer entry terms.
+A total of 30 credit hours is required to graduate from the program.
 All students are required to complete ED 619G: Teaching Internship-Gifted Education.
 This plan was made under the assumption that a student is beginning coursework in the Fall semester and plans to pursue courses full-time.

-While the below sample plans provides an approximate timeline to graduation, each accepted student should work with the Gifted Education Program Director, Jeanne Harding (jharding@truman.edu), to ensure they receive credit for prior graduate coursework.
+While the below sample plans provides an approximate timeline to graduation, each accepted student should work with the Gifted Education Program Director, Jeanne Harding (jharding@truman.edu), to develop a personalized academic plan.

 FALL - Semester 1